 On the upper, a new open mesh design provides plenty of breathability while Flexfilm overlays help to create a snug seamless wrap.
 FlexFilm is crafted around the upper of the shoe to give it that lightweight framing giving it a nice secure fit around the foot.

 Prolock is Saucony’s midfoot fitting system, and what it does is lock the shoe around the foot just for a nice responsive feel.

-Saucony have also modified the bottom a little bit with a TRI-FLEX outsole.
-What Saucony have done is they enhanced the surface area contact and at the same time assuring for great flexibility and responsiveness on take-off when the runner pushes forward propulsion phase of the run.
+Saucony has also modified the bottom a little bit with a TRI-FLEX outsole.
+What Saucony has done is they enhanced the surface area contact and at the same time assuring for great flexibility and responsiveness on take-off when the runner pushes forward propulsion phase of the run.

 The Kinvara 7 is an iconic shoe within Saucony that’s first in class in the lightweight neutral category.

 New Balance M840V3